-CO1: Illustrate about mechanical fasteners and applications
+CO1: Analyze about mechanical fasteners and applications.

-CO2: Explains about Soldering and Brazing processes

-CO3: Explains about the casting process.

-CO4: Illustrate different machine tool operations.

-CO5: Illustrate about fire hazards and first aid and safety.

-CO6: Explain the automobile components and features.
+- CO2: Analyze the Soldering and Brazing processes - CO3: Analyze about the casting process. - CO4: Categorize different machine tool operations. - CO5: Discuss about fire hazards and first aid and safety. - CO6: Analyze the automobile components and features.